dipakgmx/ATMega_TWI/README.md

 Modify the `CMakeLists.txt` file:

 ### Set the flash option:
-Setting this to `YES` flashes the generated `.hex` file into the microcontroller
+Setting this to `YES` flashes the generated `.hex` file into the micro-controller
 ```
 SET(FLASH YES)
 ```